-||15 The Story of Nero and Paetusii may be alledg'd against this, but perhaps unjustly, even allowing the Fact to be true.
+?15 The Story of Nero and Paetusii may be alledg'd against this, but perhaps unjustly, even allowing the Fact to be true.
 Nero was conscious he was hated by those whom the World call'd good Men, and that they were dangerous to him; he fancy'd his best Security lay in being terrible, and appearing such on all Occasions, by making others miserable when he pleas'd, to let his Enemys see, that they should have no Security from that Compassion which a Nero would imagine argu'd Weakness.
-This unfortunate Gentleman's Happiness might by some foolish Courtier be so related, as to carry a Reproof of the Tyrant's unnatural Pursuits, whereby his Passion might be excited to cut off the Per-[170]son admir'd, ii.
-Thrasea Paetus, a stoic of republican attitude, who had written a biography of Cato with a clear bias against Caesar, was accused of high treason by Nero and committed suicide after his conviction A.D.
-66.
+This unfortunate Gentleman's Happiness might by some foolish Courtier be so related, as to carry a Reproof of the Tyrant's unnatural Pursuits, whereby his Passion might be excited to cut off the Per-[170]son admir'd, and prefer'd before him.
+Any of these Motives of apparent Interest seem more probably to have influenc'd him, than that we should in him, and a few others, suppose? a Principle of calm Malice without Interest, of which the rest of Mankind seem entirely incapable.